Kidney failure can be life threatening if not treated properly. Kidney failure is often associated with chronic health conditions such as:

 - High-risk behaviors such as smoking, alcohol and drug abuse, etc.

-Here is what to expect during the kidney transplant procedure:
+During the kidney transplant procedure:

-- The patient will go under anesthesia.
+- You will go under anesthesia.

 - The hospital stay is three to seven days.